-Mark Allen is in his fourth season as the head coach of the Virginia men’s and women’s squash teams since the program was named a varsity sport by the Virginia Department of Athletics in 2017.
+Mark Allen is in his sixth season as the head coach of the Virginia men’s and women’s squash teams since the program was named a varsity sport by the Virginia Department of Athletics in 2017.

-Allen led both Cavalier teams to their best end-of-year finish during the 2019-20 campaign.
+Allen led both Cavalier teams to strong finishes during the 2019-20 campaign.
 The men’s team qualified for the Potter Cup, the top division of the College Squash Association Team Tournament.
 The Cavaliers advanced to the consolation finals where they topped Rochester to finish fifth overall.
 The men’s team defeated No. 5 Rochester and No. 6 Yale during the tournament and finished the season with 19-5 record.
 The women’s team won the Kurtz Cup for the first time in program history.
 UVA finished the year with a 17-6 overall record on the women’s side and ended the year ranked ninth in the CSA rankings.

 Ali Hussein and Omar El Torkey qualified for the Pool in the CSA Individual Championships, while Emma Jinks earned a spot in the Ramsay Cup.
 Hussein earned first-team All-America honors for his performance at the individual championships, while El Torkey and Jinks were named second-team All-Americans.